How European Focus Tours Compare to the “Big Bus Companies”

 The emphasis is on the masses.
 Trips might seem cheap, but the companies are basing their numbers on quantity, not quality.

 Us — Each individual is important

 The emphasis is on the individual.
-European Focus founder and operator James Derheim puts together tours for singles, couples or small family groups up to 10.
+European Focus founder and operator James Derheim puts together tours for couples (including a couple of friends or family members) or small family groups up to 10.
 We travel in style, using sedans, station wagons or the European Focus company van to accommodate you comfortably.
 Fewer than 50 carefully chosen travelers will experience the wonders of travel with European Focus this year.
 That’s compared to more than 14,000 for Rick Steves, and triple that for Globus, Trafalgar and Insight.

 Them — The more people, the more profit